dnordstrom/Source-Sans-Pro-Web-Font-Kit/README.md

-# Source Sans Pro, by Adobe
+# Embedded WOFF Kit

-## Embedded WOFF Web Font Kit
+## Source Sans Pro by Adobe

-Source Sans Pro is embedded into the `fonts.css` file using data-uri's, for silky smooth inclusion into your projects.
+Source Sans Pro is embedded into the CSS file using data-uri's, for silky smooth inclusion into your projects.
 The kit contains all available weights, and italics.

-To use the font, simply include the CSS file on your page (or copy its contents into your own stylesheet).
-The `font-family` is always `'Source Sans Pro'`, with different numeric `font-weight`'s.
+To use the font, simply include the CSS file on your page (or copy the contents into your own stylesheet).
+The `font-family` is always `'Source Sans Pro'`, with proper numeric `font-weight`'s.

-For production use, I recommend removing weights you don't use&mdash;the entire kit is nearly 1 MB in size.
+For production use, I recommend removing weights you don't use to reduce the size.

 ## Credit